Cursor vs Udio

 |---|---|---|

-| Tagline | AI-powered code editor for game development | AI music generator alternative for game soundtracks |
+| Tagline | AI-powered code editor for game development | AI music generator — high quality audio, downloads currently paused |

 | Pricing | Freemium | Freemium |